bnomei/kirby3-apcu-cachedriver/README.md

 Kirby removes expired cached items only if they are requested again and then deemed to be expired or when the cache is flushed completely.
 This might result in long expired items taking up memory in the cache.

-The default APCu implementation has no active garbage collection but only removes just enough expired cache items when running out of memory.
+The default APCu implementation has no active garbage collection but only removes expired cache items when running out of memory.
 That is a perfectly fine strategy.
 This plugin minimizes said behaviour by activly purging expired items.

 ## Usage